Pi-Dude/NvmeUsbQuickCheck/README.md

 The files need to be compieled to get the .exe file

-You will need the following software installed (all from MS) .NET SDK 8.0 & PowerShell
+You will need the following software installed (all from MS)
+- .NET SDK 8.0 and PowerShell

-Build-Comand: powershell -ExecutionPolicy Bypass -File .\Build-Standalone.ps1 Finished build will be in this subfolder: ../publish\win-x64-standalone\NvmeUsbQuickCheck.exe
+Build-Comand: powershell -ExecutionPolicy Bypass -File .\Build-Standalone.ps1
+Finished build will be in this subfolder: ../publish\win-x64-standalone\NvmeUsbQuickCheck.exe

 Setup instructions: tools folder